eslint/eslint/docs/command-line-interface/README.md

     eslint --rulesdir my-rules/ file.js

 The rules in your custom rules directory must following the same format as bundled rules to work properly.

+### `-v`, `--version`

+This option outputs the current ESLint version onto the console.
+All other options are ignored when present.

+Example:

+    eslint -v

 ## Configuration Files